-keep track of all budget expenditures and assure that all expenditures are within the AAB;
+- (13) keep track of all budget expenditures and assure that all expenditures are within the AAB; - (14) have monthly contact and meet face-to-face quarterly with the consultant; and

-- (14) have monthly contact and meet face-to-face quarterly with the consultant; and - own EOR unless the eligible recipient is a minor, or he or she has a plenary or limited guardianship or conservatorship over financial matters; an eligible recipient may also designate an individual of his or her choice to serve as the EOR, subject to the EOR meeting the qualifications specified in this rule.
+(15) have an EOR if utilizing employees for services; the eligible recipient may be his or her own EOR unless the eligible recipient is a minor, or he or she has [an authorized representative designated] a plenary or limited guardianship or conservatorship over financial matters; an eligible recipient may also designate an individual of his or her choice to serve as the EOR, subject to the EOR meeting the qualifications specified in this rule.
 If the recipient is using vendors only and selects not to have an EOR then the recipient will identify an authorized signer for payment request forms; the eligible recipient may be his or her own authorized signer unless the eligible recipient is a minor, or he or she has a plenary or limited guardianship or conservatorship over financial matters.
-A POA or other legal instrument may not be used to assign the EOR, or authorized signer, responsibilities, in part or in full, to another individual and may not be used to circumvent the requirements of the EOR, or authorized signer, as designated in this rule. - C. Additional responsibilities of the eligible recipient or EOR, or authorized signer, are detailed below: - (1) Submit all required documents to the FMA according to the timelines and rules established by the state to meet employer-related responsibilities.
+If the recipient is his or her own EOR, or authorized signer, and delegates any of these responsibilities through a POA or other legal instrument, the delegee must be designated as the EOR or authorized signer.
+A POA may not be used to assign the responsibilities of an EOR or authorized signer, in part or in full, to another individual and may not be used to circumvent the requirements of the EOR or authorized signer as designated in this rule.

+C. Additional responsibilities of the eligible recipient or EOR, or authorized signer, are detailed below:

+(1) Submit all required documents to the FMA according to the timelines and rules established by the state to meet employer-related responsibilities.
 This includes, but is not limited to, documents for payment to employees and vendors and payment of taxes and other financial obligations within required timelines.
-The EOR is responsible for submitting mi via employee timesheets online unless the recipient has an approved exception from HSD. - (2) Report any incidents of abuse, neglect or exploitation to the appropriate state agency. - (3) Arrange for the delivery of services, supports and goods. - (4) Hire, manage, and terminate employees. - (5) Maintain records and documentation for at least six years from first date of service and ongoing.
+The EOR is responsible for submitting mi via employee timesheets online unless the recipient has an approved exception from HSD.

+- (2) Report any incidents of abuse, neglect or exploitation to the appropriate state agency. - (3) Arrange for the delivery of services, supports and goods. - (4) Hire, manage, and terminate employees. - (5) Maintain records and documentation for at least six years from first date of service and ongoing.